 Author Archives: Luige del PuertoFeed Subscription

-If Senate President Russell Pearce loses his race tomorrow, it will trigger a shakeup in Senate leadership that will see Republicans choosing a new president.
+The toppling of Senate President Russell Pearce will trigger a shakeup in Senate leadership that will see Republicans choosing a new president.

 And depending on who replaces him, that shakeup could also mean changes in the makeup and chairmanships of committees.

 Jerry Lewis gained political enemies when he took on Senate President Russell Pearce in a historic recall election on Nov.
 8.